oklas/react-through/docs/basics/Direct.md

 Only one such direct agent may be rendered in through area.
 But any number of through containers may be created for same area.

-If you need multiple agents for same area it need to organize a way haw to differentiate agents from each other.
+If you need multiple agents for same area it need to organize a way how to differentiate agents from each other.
 Read about that in next chapter.

 Agent itself renders nothing but you can wrap it in component or you can create advanced agents described in advanced section.

-Secong argument of function `throughDirect` may be name of bearing prop or bearing key builder function which is described in next section.
+Secong argument of function `throughDirect` may be name of bearing prop or bearing key builder function which is described in next sections.